alanowatson/BadMovieApp/README.md

 In a world where everyone tells you what to watch, this helps you explore what to avoid.

-Coming soon, features on who makes this crap so we can see some interesting trends!
+Coming soon, features on Cast and Producers so we can see some interesting trends!

 Tech stack: Messing around with Next.js :)